-The underwriters identified on the cover page hereof (the "Underwriters"), represented by Jefferies LLC, have agreed to purchase the Series 2019C Bonds from the Authority at a price of \$232,679,065.53 (which amount represents the principal amount of the Series 2019C Bonds, less an underwriting discount of \$940,934.47).
-The Underwriters may offer and sell the Series 2019C Bonds to certain dealers and others (including dealers depositing bonds into investment trusts) at prices lower than the public offering prices (or yields higher than the offering yields) stated on the inside cover hereof.
-The purchase contract provides that the Underwriters will purchase all of the Series 2019C Bonds, and the obligation to make such purchase is subject to certain terms and conditions set forth in the purchase contract.
+The underwriters identified on the cover page hereof (the "Underwriters"), represented by BofA Securities, Inc., have agreed to purchase the Series 2020A Bonds from the Authority at a price of \$394,108,582.83 (which amount represents the principal amount of the Series 2020A Bonds, less an underwriting discount of \$1,626,417.17).
+The Underwriters may offer and sell the Series 2020A Bonds to certain dealers and others (including dealers depositing bonds into investment trusts) at prices lower than the public offering prices (or yields higher than the offering yields) stated on the inside cover hereof.
+The purchase contract provides that the Underwriters will purchase all of the Series 2020A Bonds, and the obligation to make such purchase is subject to certain terms and conditions set forth in the purchase contract.

-In addition, certain of the Underwriters have entered into distribution agreements with other broker-dealers (that have not been designated by the Authority as Underwriters) for the distribution of the Series 2019C Bonds at the original issue prices.
+In addition, certain of the Underwriters have entered into distribution agreements with other broker-dealers (that have not been designated by the Authority as Underwriters) for the distribution of the Series 2020A Bonds at the original issue prices.
 Such agreements generally provide that the relevant Underwriter will share a portion of its underwriting compensation or selling concession with such broker-dealers.
+UBS Financial Services Inc. ("UBS FSI") an underwriter of the Series 2020A Bonds has entered into a distribution and service agreement with its affiliate UBS Securities LLC ("UBS Securities") for the distribution of certain municipal securities offerings, including the Series 2020A Bonds.
+Pursuant to such agreement, UBS FSI will share a portion of its underwriting compensation with respect to the Series 2020A Bonds with UBS Securities.
+UBS FSI and UBS Securities are each subsidiaries of UBS Group AG.